- What should my organization know before applying for its first allocation?

-All new and existing APNIC Members who meet the current policy criteria may receive a minimum of a /24 up to a maximum total of a /21 (2,048) of IPv4 addresses.
+All new and existing APNIC Members who meet the current policy criteria may receive a minimum of a /24 (256 IPv4 addresses) up to a maximum total of a /23 (512 IPv4 addresses).

 - See section 6.1 of APNIC Internet Number Resource Policies

-What if I need more than a /21 prefix of IPv4?
+What if I need more than a /23 of IPv4 addresses?

 The IPv4 transfer policy allows transfers of IPv4 addresses.

 - APNIC account holders